t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 #### Connect to the MongoDB Linux VM

-Thre is a shared Linux VM hosting the on-premises MongoDB product database.
+To save time, we created a Linux VM hosting the on-premises MongoDB product database (this will not be found in your Azure portal).
 You will connect remotely to this server in order to get a dump of data to put into the Cosmos DB.
-T

 You will do this from the Azure Bash Shell

 1. Launch a new Azure Command Shell.
 You can either:

    1. Select the shell icon from the top of the Azure Portal

 2. Download the MongoDB client tools (you can paste into the shell with a right click)